Should you sell your home without an estate agent?

 - Marketing – Not only will you have to spend on marketing your home, but you will also not have access to specialist property portals where most people look to buy new homes.
 This will significantly affect the pool of potential buyers.

 - Local market knowledge – As a layperson, you are unlikely to be aware or have firsthand knowledge of the local market.
-This can lead to you undervaluing, or overvaluing your home, which can result in a severe loss to you.
+This can lead to you undervaluing, or overvaluing your home, resulting in a severe loss to you.

 - Negotiations – Generally, estate agents are experienced negotiator in the property business and can help you achieve a better selling price.